mac-comp240/activities_parallel_openmp/README.md

-# Activity 22: OpenMP Basics (Patternlets)
+# Activity 23: OpenMP Basics
 ## Put your name(s) here

 In this activity, you will experiment with OpenMP pragmas and how they implement parallelism using multithreaded computations.
 Discuss each question with your table and write your answers in this README file.

 You will:
-- Run, observe, modify, and experiment with 5 patternlets (small programming examples that illustrate OpenMP) about shared memory parallel structures
+- Run, observe, modify, and experiment with small programs that illustrate shared memory parallel structures
-- Run, observe, modify, and experiment with 3 patternlets about "data decomposition," breaking an array of data into parts and operating in parallel on each part
+- Run, observe, modify, and experiment with "data decomposition," breaking an array of data into parts and operating in parallel on each part
-- Run, observe, modify, and experiment with 1 patternlet about managing shared and private variables
+- Run, observe, modify, and experiment with managing shared and private variables

-**Open the [Shared Memory Parallel Patternlets in OpenMP](http://selkie-macalester.org/csinparallel/modules/Patternlets/build/html/SharedMemory/OpenMP_Patternlets.html) website to start!**

 OpenMP is built into many compilers, including gcc.
 It has both library functions and very special compiler directives called **pragmas**.
 These are